 Two Models of Autism Outreach Programs.

-Gwenn’s team of horticultural therapists offer two models of outreach programs to local schools who serve children with autism:
+Gwenn’s team of horticultural therapists offer two models of outreach programs to local schools who work with children with autism:

 Gradual Curriculum Enhancement–Therapists bring plants to local classrooms or schools bring their students to the hospital’s gardens for weekly sessions.
 Each lesson is tailored to enhance the classroom’s curriculum, and therapists work to find the best way to communicate with each child participating.
 “All children can learn,” shares Gwenn.
 “Therapists just need to find the right door to communicate with them, and especially with children with severe autism, the door may be less obvious.
 Usually a child will take interest in some part of the activity and then the therapist can identify that as the door.”